jd28/rollnw/tools/mudl/README.md

 `mudl` is a model viewer and headless capture tool for NWN assets plus glTF 2.0 / PBR content, including skinned and animated glTF playback.

+It is the main tooling consumer of [`nw::render`](../../lib/nw/render/README.md) and its `lib/nw/render/viewer` preview layer. `mudl` drives real renderer paths against real assets; reusable renderer protocols stay in `nw::render`, with `nw::gfx` underneath as the low-level graphics API boundary.

 It is useful for:
 - interactive model inspection
 - quick asset stats and hierarchy inspection